Getting help with home improvement costs

 Latest News on Grants

 The Housing Executive is currently facing a funding shortfall and has had to prioritise its workload.
 As providing new homes for rent is its main priority, other housing programmes, including grants, have been affected by this shortfall.
-In the absence of more funding, NIHE has had to significantly curtail grants.
+Without more funding, NIHE has had to significantly curtail grants.

 As NIHE does not want to raise expectations about the availability of grants or have people incur costs unnecessarily, you should check with them for more information about availability and eligibility for these grants.